Nebraska Counseling License Requirements

 What degrees are acceptable for CPC certification?

-The Department will consider any graduate degree that meets coursework standards outlined in the application package.
-While degree programs accredited by COAMFTE, CACREP, or CSWE, and doctoral degree programs accredited by the American Psychological Association (APA) for applicants with a master’s degree in psychology are pre-approved by the Department for LMHP or LIMHP licensure, only CACREP-accredited programs are pre-approved for CPC certification.
-Candidates who complete other degrees will be required to submit course syllabi to demonstrate how the degree meets CPC coursework standards.
+The Department will consider any graduate degree that meets the coursework standards outlined in the application package.
+While degree programs accredited by COAMFTE, CACREP, or the Council on Social Work Education (CSWE), and doctoral degree programs accredited by the American Psychological Association (APA) for applicants with a master’s degree in psychology are pre-approved by the Department for LMHP or LIMHP licensure, only CACREP-accredited programs are pre-approved for CPC certification.
+Candidates who complete other degrees will be required to submit transcripts to demonstrate how the degree meets CPC coursework standards.

 What is the difference between LMHP and LIMHP licensure?